-- Demonstrates compassion and caring for clients and community members who have been detrimentally affected by the MVI. - Embodies personal attributes of honesty, integrity, professional behavior, tact, and a sense of humor. - Works well and respectfully with other people and populations who are diverse by age, gender, culture, ethnicity, religion, geography, disability and sexual orientation. - Works effectively and collaboratively in a dynamic, innovative and changing environment. - Pays attention to detail, accuracy and quality assurance. - Works independently and takes initiative to develop effective strategies and accomplish tasks.
+- Demonstrates compassion and caring for clients and community members who have been detrimentally affected by the MVI. - Embodies personal attributes of honesty, integrity, professional behavior, tact, and a sense of humor. - Works effectively and collaboratively in a dynamic, innovative and changing environment. - Pays attention to detail, accuracy and quality assurance. - Works independently and takes initiative to develop effective strategies and accomplish tasks.

-Content was developed by the National Mass Violence Victimization Resource Center, with support from the U.S. Department of Justice, Office for Victims of Crime.
-See www.nnvvrc.org for original document.
+Content was developed by the National Mass Violence Center, with support from the U.S. Department of Justice, Office for Victims of Crime.
+See www.nmvvrc.org for original document.